kmules1/kmules1.github.io/ecumene/index.md

 The Ecumene is a habitable world, second in orbit around its star, and the primary world of this setting.
 Its surface is predominantly ocean, which takes up over four-fifths of its surface area.
 Additionally, due the distribution of land, largescale arid and semi-arid biomes are relatively rare.
 As a result, from space, it looks like a blue marble enveloped by wispy white clouds.

 The Ecumene is in a tidally-locked orbit with its twin world, the Maranthisa, which is two-thirds the radius and two-fifths the mass.
 As a result, both worlds have an unusually long rotational period of 65.784 hours.
-Three moons orbit the barycenter, which is located one-sixth the distance from the Ecumene to the Maranthisa.
+Three moons, the Three Sisters, orbit the Ecumene-Maranthisa barycenter, which is located one-sixth of the distance between them.

 #### Maranthisa: The Withered World

 The Maranthisa is a formerly habitable world, having undergone a planetary cataclysm (in *2791*{: .ae}) which rendered its surface uninhabitable to all known life.
 Overall, its surface has a khaki-grey color.
 Lore indicates that the large dark brown splotches are seas, and that the pockmark craters, each with prominent white ray systems, mark the locations of great cities that were once populated by several millions.
-It continues to be referred to as the Great Mother among the Elves, and had once been referred to as *Didyme*, the Twin World.
+It continues to be referred to as the Great Mother among the Elves, and had once been referred to instead variously as *Didyme* or *Toma*, the Twin World; *Luhan*, the Shining One, is sometimes heard as well.

 Despite its relatively dull color, its immense size within the Ecumene's sky (on average, an angular diameter of 2.744 degrees, i.e. 5.2 times as wide as Earth's Moon) means that the Maranthisa reflects sufficient light for outdoor activities at night.
 Due to the two worlds being tidally locked with one another, only one side of the Ecumene benefits from this effect; the far side of the Ecumene instead suffers from a lengthy and complete darkness (broken only when Ador and Ayn are near periastron, when Ayn provides a dim light just bright enough to read).
 The former is commonly called the *Light Side* and the latter the *Dark Side* due to this phenomenon.